VasuBhakt/DrutaDB/README.md

 # ⚡ DrutaDB

-A high-performance, single-threaded, in-memory key-value data store written in C++23.
+An event-driven, single-threaded, in-memory key-value data store written in C++23.
 DrutaDB implements an event-driven networking architecture using POSIX sockets and I/O multiplexing, making it a fast, lightweight, and Redis-like database.

 ## 🏗️ Architecture & Technical Details